slevithan/awesome-regex/README.md

 - **Regex flavor:** A unique set of regex syntax and behavior.
 Basic syntax is typically shared across flavors, but more advanced features often vary, sometimes in subtle or incompatible ways.
 A flavor might be shared across multiple implementations or programming languages.
   - Ex: The “JavaScript” flavor is defined by the ECMAScript spec; implemented by multiple engines (V8, etc.).
   - Ex: The “PCRE” flavor is the PCRE2 library, used by numerous programming languages and tools.
-  - Ex: Ruby changed its regex implementation twice from version 1.8 ➜ 1.9 ➜ 2.0, so each used a distinct flavor.
+  - Ex: Ruby swapped its regex implementation twice from version 1.8 ➜ 1.9 ➜ 2.0, so each used a distinct flavor.
 The Ruby 2.0+ flavor is referred to here as either “Ruby” or “Onigmo” (the underlying regex library).
 - **Non-backtracking engine:** Sometimes referred to elsewhere as a “DFA” engine.
 Non-backtracking engines like RE2 and Rust's `regex` run in linear time because they don't use backtracking.
 This rules out worst case performance from superlinear backtracking, but it's not always faster and it precludes some useful features like backreferences.
 </details>